hseymo/README-generator/README.md

 ### **Installation**
 ---
-To use this program, please fork and clone this repository from Github.
-In your terminal, run "git clone URL".
-Change directory into the new folder.
-Run "npm install" as this program includes a package.json file that includes all dependencies needed (in this case inquirer).
-Open the program with your favorite text/code editor.
+To install this project:
+1. Start by forking this repository on Github.
+2. Clone this project to your machine by using the "git clone + URL" command.
+3. Open the project with your favorite text editor, like VS Code (in your terminal, first type "cd foldername" then "code .").
+4. Install Node.js from their website, if you have not already.
+Here are some additional [instructions](https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs).
+5. This project includes a package.json file that specifies dependencies for this project, so be sure to run "npm install".
+This will install the packages specified in the next section.

 <br>

 ### **Packages**
 ---
+General Technologies:
+- Javascript
+- Node.js

+NPM Packages
-Inquirer
+- Inquirer
+- fs

 <br>